Public radio from Western Michigan University 102.1 NPR News | 89.9 Classical WMUK

 WMUK

-At least some parts of Western Michigan University's main campus lost power Thursday.
+Western Michigan University's main campus experienced a wide-ranging power outage Thursday.
 The outage knocked WMUK's main channel, 102.1 FM off the air, as well as the classical service, 89.9 FM.
-It happened shortly after 9 am.

-At 9:39 am WMU sent an alert to the campus community that "except for essential services, all Kalamazoo campuses are closed and classes are cancelled today."
-A recorded telephone message said the closure was due to the power outage.
+At 9:39 am, WMU sent an alert to the campus community that "except for essential services, all Kalamazoo campuses are closed and classes are cancelled today."

 WMU has more details about what is open and closed, cancelled and proceeding here.

-WMU's campus is not the only area facing an outage.
+WMU's campus was not the only area facing an outage this morning.
 As of 10:35 am, Consumers Energy indicated that six percent of Kalamazoo County customers were without power.
-Nearly a third of Van Buren County Consumers customers lacked power.
-Northern Michigan saw major widespread outages after storms earlier this week, and many people there still do not have electricity.
+Consumers said that a third of Van Buren County Consumers customers lacked power.
+Northern Michigan saw major widespread outages after storms earlier this week, and some people there still do not have electricity.

 Sehvilla Mann joined WMUK’s news team in 2014 as a reporter on the local government and education beats.
 She covered those topics and more in eight years of reporting for the Station, before becoming news director in 2022.